-A question I’m often asked, especially by owners of smaller dogs, is ‘do you separate dogs based on size?’.
+A question we’re often asked, especially by owners of smaller dogs, is ‘do you separate dogs based on size?’.
 The short answer is: yes.
-We separate dogs based on a number of factors, size being one of them.
-We also separate by temperament, age, play-style, and “proclivity”; by “proclivity” I mean that some dogs naturally gravitate towards certain members of their pack and away from others.
-I liken it to children at school, or adults at a dinner party – we’re drawn and attracted to certain members of our species, sometimes for reasons that are obvious and other times almost energetically or inexplicably.
+We separate dogs based on a number of factors, size being the most pronounced.
+We may also separate based on temperament, age, play-style, and “proclivity”; by “proclivity” I mean that some dogs naturally gravitate towards certain members of their pack and away from others.
+I liken it to children at school, or adults at a dinner party – we’re drawn and attracted to certain members of our species, sometimes for reasons that are obvious and other times almost energetically and inexplicably.

-Based on these factors, we will separate dogs as needed in one of four separate “play pens”.
-The inside of our daycare has one large play-area as well as a smaller play area for little dogs.
-We also have a 2000 square foot outdoor play space that is sectioned off into two separate play areas.
+Based on these factors, we will separate dogs as needed in one of five separate “play pens”.
+The inside of our daycare has three separate play pens.
+We also have a 2,500 square foot outdoor play space that is sectioned off equally into two separate play areas.
 ForeverLawn’s patented K9 Grass (https://k9grass.com/) is installed in our outdoor areas; both sections are disinfected daily (weather permitting) with the use of a wysiwash device (http://www.wysiwash.com).

 For any other questions about our play spaces, separation practices, or to schedule a tour, please email us at: firstname.lastname@example.org.